-- School technical systems will be managed in ways that ensure that the school meets recommended technical requirements - There will be regular reviews and audits of the safety and security of schools technical systems - Servers, wireless systems and cabling must be securely located and physical access restricted - All users will have clearly defined access rights to school technical systems and devices - All users will be provided with a username and secure password by Vizst who will keep an up to date record of users and their usernames.
+- Gatehouse technical systems will be managed in ways that ensure that the school meets all the recommended technical requirements, including filtering and monitoring, across all devices. - There will be an annual review and audit of our safety and security of the schools technical systems.
+There will be a review of the system if new technology is installed, if a risk is identified or if there is a change in working practice. - Servers, wireless systems and cabling must be securely located and physical access restricted. - Staff will not leave their computers or devices on when they are not in the room. - All users will have clearly defined access rights to school technical systems and devices - All users will be provided with a username and secure password by Vizst who will keep an up to date record of users and their usernames.
 Users are responsible for - the security of their username and passwordThe "master/administrator" passwords for the school ICT system, used by Vizst must also be available to the Bursar - Vizst is responsible for ensuring that software licence logs are accurate and up to date and that regular checks are made to reconcile the number of licences purchased against the number of software installations - Internet access is filtered for all users.
-Illegal content (child sexual abuse images) is filtered by actively employing Sophos web filtering.
-Content lists are regularly updated and internet use is logged and regularly monitored by Vizst. - There is a clear process in place to deal with requests for filtering changesstaff email Vizst and a log is kept of requests.
+Filtering is not 100% effective and monitoring of use will include physical live viewing of systems, user log scrutiny and individual device monitoring. - Illegal content (child sexual abuse images) is filtered by actively employing Sophos web filtering.
+Content lists are regularly updated and internet use is logged and regularly monitored by Vizst. - Harmful and inappropriate content will be unblocked, without unreasonably impacting teaching and learning.

-- The school has provided enhanced/differentiated user-level filtering - School technical staff regularly monitor and record on the school technical systems and users are made aware of this in the Acceptable Use Policy - Users report any actual/potential technical incident/security breach to Vizst - Appropriate security measures are in place to protect the servers, firewalls, routers, wireless systems, work stations, mobile devices etc from accidental or malicious attempts which might threaten the security of the school systems and data.
-The school infrastructure and individual workstations are protected by up to date virus software
+- There is a clear process in place to deal with requests for filtering changesstaff send an email to Vizst and a log is kept of requests.
+The DSL oversees the unblocking request log as part of the monitoring strategies. - The school has provided enhanced/differentiated user-level filtering - Vizst staff monitor and record usage of the school technical systems and users are made aware of this in the Acceptable Use Policy - Users report any actual/potential technical incident/security breach to Vizst - Appropriate security measures are in place to protect the servers, firewalls, routers, wireless systems, work stations, mobile devices etc from accidental or malicious attempts which might threaten the security of the school systems and data. - The school infrastructure and individual workstations are protected by up to date virus software